 So the combination of eating fewer calories, plus eating more calories from fat, you will eat a much lower volume of food on the ketogenic diet if you are attempting to lose weight.

-But we can also think about how your body digests different types of food.
+We can also think about how your body digests different types of food.

 Breaking food down into the macronutrients, it’s known that simple carbs are digested the fastest, and thus spike your blood sugar within minutes.
 Complex carbs and proteins take a bit longer to digest.
 And fats take the longest to pass through your stomach!